rlivingsus/misc/AllBooks.md

 - Farmer's, Philip Jose THE DUNGEON SERIES: 1)The Black Tower, 2)The Dark Abyss, 3)The Valley of Thunder, 4)The Lake of Fire, 5)The Hidden City, 6)The Final Battle
 - Farr, Richard: The Fire Seekers (kindle)
 - Fenning, Chris: The First Minute
 - Ferrazzi, Keith: Never Eat Alone, Expanded and Updated
+- Ferreira, Becky: First Contact
 - Fexeus, Henrik: The Art of Reading Minds
 - Feynman, Richard: The Pleasure of Finding things out; Surely You're Joking Mr. Feynman; What do you care what other people think
 - Fick, Nathaniel: One Bullet Away: The Making of a Marine Officer